 - capital gains tax on property transfers

-The provisions of the CDI are incorporated into the legal system from their publication in the Official Gazette of the Principality of Andorra (BOPA), and cannot be modified or repealed by the laws.
-In accordance with the Constitution, the Andorran tax law recognizes the normative priority of international tax treaties or conventions, in this case, agreements to avoid double taxation.
-Also, the laws of each specific tribute recognize the primacy of these agreements over domestic law.
+The provisions of the CDI are incorporated into the legal system from their publication in the Official Gazette of the Principality of Andorra (BOPA), and cannot be modified or repealed by law.
+According to the Constitution, Andorran tax law recognizes the normative priority of international tax treaties or conventions as in this case the agreements to avoid double taxation.
+The laws of each specific tax also recognize the primacy of these agreements over the internal order.

 International tax planning

 Notwithstanding the foregoing, to carry out a transfer and subsequent establishment in the Principality of Andorra, as well as to operate internationally, strict compliance with all national and supranational regulations is essential.
-One last note that we can give is that the fact that there is no CDI between Andorra and the country of origin does not necessarily mean the complete and effective double taxation of the income to be received.
+One last point we can give is that the fact that there is no CDI between Andorra and the country of origin does not necessarily mean full and effective double taxation of the income to be received.
 It will depend in any case on the internal legislation of each state regarding non-residents.

-With international tax planning in the hands of the best experts, lawyers, prosecutors and economists such as the associates of Andorra Insiders, you will not only be guaranteed the correct execution respecting all the applicable legislation, but also an optimal tax strategy that will avoid excessive taxation always on the margin. of the law.
+With a international tax planning by the best experts lawyers, prosecutors and economists such as the associates of Andorra Insiders, you will not only have guaranteed correct execution respecting all applicable legislation, but also an optimal tax strategy that will avoid excessive impositions always outside the law.

 Whether it is to open a company, live in Andorra or establish the headquarters of your business in the country, you can contact us here and tell us your particular case.
 We will make you a proposal with what you need in your situation and budget, as well as the steps to follow.
 In addition, we offer a wide variety of professional services, which you can see here.
 And last but not least, we provide you with comprehensive support, accompanying you throughout the process from solving your personal doubts to guiding you through the Principality without obligation once installed, so that it is in the safest, easiest and most carefree way.